Why do people keep doing pointless self harm – news aggregation

 2) The ego of the CEO and heads of engineering and marketing at Facebook.

 4) The agenda of the advertisers that pay Facebooks bills.
 The agenda’s that all the above do not want to push – this is semantically hidden by “we can’t sell adverts next to your content”.
-That is, “this is not social engineering”.
+And they sell this to us as: “this is not social engineering”.

 6) The people you friend on Facebook.
-But this is not unmediated the people who are a better fit to the first 5 points will be pushed more visible than thoughts who do not, who will be pushed down out of view.
+But this is not unmediated the people who are a better fit to the first 5 points will be pushed more visible than people who do not, which will be pushed down out of view.

-7) Your likes and interactions will help the algorithm choice from the “advert friendly content” in your wider feed and push these posts into your news feed.
+7) Your likes and interactions will help the algorithm chose from the “advert friendly content” in your wider feed and push these posts into your (personal) news feed.

 8) Facebook is clever evil, the algorithm is elastic, you can push it and it will bend.
 Of course, evil cleaver wants you to do this because it learns how you push and how to push you back to shape the above first 5 points.